panther-labs/panther/docs/gitbook/tutorials/s3-monitoring-fundamentals.md

 ## Bucket Logging Overview

-The first step is configuring monitoring for all S3 bucket activity, including GET, LIST, and DELETE calls, which can be used to determine unauthorized access to our data.
+The first step is to configure monitoring for all S3 bucket activity, including GET, LIST, and DELETE calls, which can be used to determine unauthorized access to our data.

 Amazon provides two mechanisms for monitoring S3 bucket calls: CloudTrail (via Data Events) and S3 Server Access Logs.
 CloudTrail is a service to monitor all API calls focused around infrastructure changes and management.
 S3 Server Access Logs provide a more detailed, web-style log on traffic to our objects and buckets.
 The most notable differences between the two are: